AssimilationSquad/YJ-review-component/README.md

 ## Usage

 - [ ] Run 'npm install' to install dependencies
+- [ ] To create database and tables, run in terminal: 'mysql -u root -p < ./database/schema.sql'
-- [ ] Run 'npm run seed_db' to create and seed MySQL database
+- [ ] Run 'npm run seed_db' to seed MySQL database
 - [ ] Open a terminal instance for the server and webpack
 - [ ] Run 'npm run react-dev' to run webpack
 - [ ] Run 'npm start' to run the node server